Tarragon

 Siberia and South to Central Asia

 Tarragon can be sown directly or grown in seed trays.
-It is a light germinator, so the seeds should be lightly covered with soil at most.
+It is a light germinator, so the seeds should only be lightly covered with soil.
 It thrives best in humus-rich, moist soil.
-Regular weed control is necessary, as tarragon is sensitive to weed pressure.
+Regular weed control is necessary as tarragon reacts sensitively to weed pressure.
 German and French tarragon are propagated by cuttings, while Russian tarragon is propagated by seed.
-Throughout the summer, the tips of shoots can be harvested, this prevents flowering.
-In the first year of cultivation can be harvested continuously the tips of shoots, and from the second year of cultivation - the complete stems.
+The shoot tips can be harvested throughout the summer, which prevents flowering.
+In the first year of cultivation, the shoot tips can be harvested continuously; from the second year onwards, the entire stems can also be harvested.
 Tarragon should always be kept moist in the root zone.

 Keine Krankheiten vorhanden